Apple’s AirPods Now Come With $20,000 Price Tag

 — HYPEBEAST (@HYPEBEAST) July 18, 2019

 These flashy creations are often a huge hit with the rich and famous.
 Earlier this year, rapper Drake decided he had to get his hands on an opulent iPhone and enlisted the help of a jeweler to cover the case of his iPhone X in blue diamonds and white gold.
-Drake’s new bling set the rapper back around $400,000, according to a report from Page Six Style.
+Drake’s new bling set the rapper back around $400,000, according to a report from Page Six.

 On the cheaper side, there are several companies creating unique gadgets for the everyday consumer.
 ColorWare, a company that was founded in 2000 by CEO Justin Cisewski, has dedicated itself to creating “custom-made, on-demand electronic devices” for customers all over the world, as previously reported by The Inquisitr.